skellis46/slipbox/mythical vs technological core of culture.md

 _questions & thoughts:_

 - I'm fascinated by the mythical core, and it feels like opening out towards the concept (and experience) of myth.
 Jacobs cites his own writing about myth in relation to cancel culture: <https://www.thenewatlantis.com/publications/wokeness-and-myth-on-campus>
+- #homogenous_body

 ---

 _consider:_

-- compare with Noë's understanding of technology: [[noë - technology is skillful activity]]
+- compare with Noë's understanding of technology: [[technology is skillful activity]]
 - Ginot's inclusion of technology in somatic thinking [[somatics, action and technology]]
 - [[finger pointing at the moon]]
 - [[human experience and language]]